 What's the difference between rescheduling and canceling?

 Rescheduling means moving an appointment to a different date or time while keeping the commitment intact.
 Canceling means calling off the appointment entirely with no plan to rebook.
-The distinction matters because rescheduling preserves the relationship and shows continued interest, while canceling can feel like a rejection — especially if done without explanation.
+The distinction matters because rescheduling preserves the relationship and shows continued interest, while canceling can feel like a rejection, especially if done without explanation.
 If the meeting is still needed, always reschedule rather than cancel.
+See our full guide on how to cancel an appointment professionally for templates and etiquette tips when canceling is the right call.

 How do I reschedule a meeting with multiple attendees?